The Work of Past Councils

 In August 2009, the council had its second meeting.
 Members participated in discussions, team-building and leadership activities at the Ontario Educational Leadership Centre in Longford Mills.

-Building on their work from the May meeting, they identified a list of the top nine ideas (the 9 Student Voice Indicators) that over 1,500 students in Ontario suggested would strengthen their engagement in learning and ensure all voices were heard.
+Building on their work from the May meeting, they identified a list of the top nine ideas (the 9 Student Voice Indicators, PDF) that over 1,500 students in Ontario suggested would strengthen their engagement in learning and ensure all voices were heard.

 Check out the video to see and hear what a few students had to say about their experience on the council.